 Enjoy the quaint, small-town feel of Georgetown, located along the beautiful Pee-Dee River.
 Known for great shopping, scenic river walks, and beautiful historic neighborhoods, Georgetown is the third oldest city in the state.
-Check out these sites for more about the town here: Seaportgeorgetown.com.
+This sweet town is a must-see.

-Have a blast at one of the areas largest and most attractive theme parks.
+Have a blast at one of the area's largest and most attractive theme parks.
 As with any amusement park, look for coupons to avoid paying the listed website or door price.
-Check out one of their newest rides, the Intimidator, a 232-foot tall roller coaster that runs a speed of 75 MPH.
-Visit Carowinds website here.
+Check out one of their newest rides, the Intimidator, a 232-foot-tall roller coaster that runs a speed of 75 MPH.
+Visit the website for more info.

-Perhaps some of South Carolina's most majestic views can be found here at Ceasar's Head State Park.
+Perhaps some of South Carolina's most majestic views can be found here at Caesars Head State Park.
 The park features hiking, camping, fishing (with a license), bird-watching, picnicking, and more.
-This website has more detailed information about the state park including location, directions, and amenities.
+The park's website has more detailed information about the state park including location, directions, and amenities.

-#8 King’s Mountain National Military Park & State Parks
+13. King’s Mountain National Military Park and State Parks

 There are three parks located on the border of North and South Carolina.
 They feature a combination of amenities, military history, and natural beauty.

 There is a lot to do in Charleston, but the historic areas of the city are the most incredible.
 Charleston is one of the oldest major cities in the United States, now ranking 75th in the nation for population (in 1690, it was the 5th largest city).
 The Battery, known for the location of some of Charleston's most beautiful homes, is named after the wall that once served as a city defense.
-Visit historiccharleston.com for pictures and more information on Charleston's historic wonder.
+Visit the Historic Charleston Foundation website for pictures and more information on this historic city.

 Visit one of the United State's newest national parks (the 57th) and the only National Park in the State of South Carolina.
-The Park is surrounded by the Congaree Swamp.
+The park is surrounded by the Congaree Swamp.
 Among the park's features are daily ranger-guided walks.
 If you have kids, be sure to check out the Junior Ranger Program!
 Visit the website for more information!

 Riverbanks is one of the Southeast's most remarkable zoos.
 But it isn't just a fantastic zoo.
-It's fascinating botanical garden with bog, shade, walled, old rose, and dry gardens.
+It's also home to a fascinating botanical garden with bog, shade, walled, old rose, and dry gardens.
 The zoo is fun for everyone in the family.
 Their website has all the information you need to plan your visit.

 What could be a more awesome family adventure than touring a WWII Essex-class aircraft carrier?
-In addition to the Yorktown, Patriots Point in Charleston is home to the Cold War Sub Memorial, Vietnam Support Base, The USS Clamagor (submarine), The USS Laffey (destroyer), and the Medal of Honor Museum.
+In addition to the U.S.S.
+Yorktown, Patriots Point in Charleston is home to the Cold War Sub Memorial, Vietnam Support Base, The U.S.S.
+Clamagor (submarine), The U.S.S.
+Laffey (destroyer), and the Medal of Honor Museum.

 Visit the site where the Civil War started.
-A classic island fort that you don't want to miss.
+Trust me, this classic island fort is a site that you don't want to miss.
 Get more information from the Fort Sumter National Monument website.

-Unlike, Myrtle Beach, Hilton Head is not a tourist trap.
-There are few high-rise hotels and trees cover most of the island, hiding the commercialism found at most beaches or islands.
-There are plenty of fun family attractions, however, and the Island is perfect for bike riding because there are lots of bike paths and lanes all over the town.
+Unlike Myrtle Beach, Hilton Head is not a tourist trap.
+There are few high-rise hotels, and trees cover most of the island, hiding the commercialism found at most well-frequented beaches or islands.
+There are plenty of fun family attractions, however, and the island is perfect for bike riding because there are lots of bike paths and lanes all over the town.
 For more information, visit the Town of Hilton Head website.